Privacy & Cookies notice

 - Category 3: Functionality Cookies

-These cookies remember choices you make such as the location you visit our website from, language and search parameters such as size, colour or product line.
+These cookies remember choices you make such as the Country/Region you visit our website from, language and search parameters such as size, colour or product line.
 These can then be used to provide you with an experience more appropriate to your selections and to make the visits more tailored and pleasant.
 The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.

 - Category 4: Targeting cookies or advertising cookies